-It's not by Ed Wood, but John Parker's 1955 surrealist grade Z nightmare, DEMENTIA (AKA DAUGHTER OF HORROR), is full of poverty row trimmings, with Ed's same weird love for all the seedier elements of late 1950s Hollywood.
-In fact if Ed was a closeted lesbian schizophrenic beatnik prostitute.
-It's like a cross-dress between the crazy dream scenes in GLEN OR GLENDA if the whole movie was just that weird dream sequence with the devil stretched to an hour.
-If Roman Polanski was a crackhead and making REPULSION in a dingy basement with a young Mercedes McCambridge instead of Catherine Deneuve.
+It's not by Ed Wood, but John Parker's 1955 surrealist grade Z nightmare, DEMENTIA (AKA DAUGHTER OF HORROR), is full of poverty row trimmings, with Wood's same weird love for all the seedier elements of late 1950s Hollywood.
+In fact if Ed was a closeted lesbian schizophrenic beatnik prostitute, this would be his GLEN OR GLENDA if the whole movie was just that weird dream sequence with the devil stretched to an hour.
+If Roman Polanski was a crackhead and making REPULSION for the Finlays in a dingy basement with a young Mercedes McCambridge instead of Catherine Deneuve, well... it's better.

-John Parker's only film (his parents owned a few theaters in Oregon, and mom gave him most of the money - I wonder what she felt about the result?
-Probably a lot like my mom re: this blog), if it had made it to Cannes or Greenwich Village, it might have been a hit, but shown to a bunch of linear-narrative-expecting 1955 folks on some triple feature horror bill, it must have sent them yawning and off to the snack bar or home.
-The film's like a drier, slower Ed Wood, someone for whom the grotesque poverty row-style fantasma on display is genuinely "their cup of tea" and not just what jaded producers think will sell drive-in tickets.
+John Parker's only film.
+His parents owned a few theaters in Oregon, and mom gave him most of the money (I'm sure she was thrilled by the result).
+If it had made it to Cannes or Greenwich Village, who knows?
+It might have been a hit.
+But shown to a bunch of linear-narrative-expecting 1955 audience on some triple feature horror bill, it must have sent them yawning and off to the snack bar or home.
+The film's like a slower-paced Ed Wood, a film made by someone for whom the grotesque poverty row-style fantasma on display is genuinely "their cup of tea" and not just what jaded producers think will sell drive-in tickets.

 The lack of dialogue might be a reason it seems to move backwards and slow time to a crawl.
-Not a word of dialogue is spoken as we follow a woman known only as 'The Gamin' (Adrienne Barrett) on her midnight sojourn through a desolate urban landscape to do what?
+Not a word is spoken as we follow a woman known only as 'The Gamin' (Adrienne Barrett) on her midnight sojourn through a desolate urban landscape... to do what?
 Turn tricks?
 Seek kicks?
 Cop a fix?
-Along her route she encounters: a drunk; a sadistic cop, and a dwarf (Angelo Rossitto) who sells her a paper (as Rossitto did in real life--he was a Hollywood Boulevard fixture), all in the first few agonizingly slow minutes.
+Along her route she encounters: a drunk; a sadistic cop; a dwarf (Angelo Rossitto) who sells her a paper (as Rossitto did in real life--he was a Hollywood Boulevard fixture), all in the first few agonizingly slow minutes.
 Later a masked figure leads her to where her dead parents are boozing it up in a graveyard, and in between she is led around to various seedy bars by a rich fat guy with a cigar (Bruno Ve Sota).

 If it is Ed McMahon it sounds nothing like him, but who cares?
 Whomever he is, he enunciates every word as if he's getting off on his first hit of reefer and trying not to exhale while he's having his toes cut off.
-It's with the narrated version that the artsy backwards momentum ennui halts and the true Ed Woodiness comes roaring out, thanks to Criswell-esque lines like this: "Yes!
+It's with the narrated version that the artsy backwards momentum ennui halts and the true Ed Woodiness comes roaring out.
+Dig this Criswell-esque number (I had to write it down): "Yes!
 I am here.. the demon who possesses your soul.
 Wait a bit...
 I'm coming for you.
 I have so much to show you, so much that you are afraid to see."
-You keep wanting him to add: "Beware of the dragon that sits on your doorstep!
-He eats little boys!
-Puppy dog tails and big... fat... snails!"
+You keep wanting him to add: He eats little boys!"
 Each word is emphasized and dragged on, like the film itself, struggling to stretch a short film into a feature length and only getting as far as around 57 minutes.
 Perfect for an all-night horror film fest, such as the one visited by the unwitting denizens of Anytown USA in the BLOB in 1958.

-Connecting the film with Roger Corman is the presence of Bruno Ve Sota -- he plays a fat capitalist with a cigar who lures our gamin up to his penthouse, where a bartender has been waiting all this time upstairs to serve them.
-She looks at Ve Sota, quizzically.
+Connecting the film with Roger Corman is the presence of Bruno ve Sota as the fat capitalist with a cigar who lures our gamin up to his penthouse, where a bartender has been waiting.
+The Gamin looks at Ve Sota, quizzically.
 What is she expecting?
 Certainly not for him to jump on the piano and start banging out some classical jazz.
 He's certainly not expecting her to, heheh throb her insane mind... but wait, I mustn't spoil it.
 Suffice it to say that the usual "innocent girl down the rabbit hole" stuff (males leering and groping, getting drunk and slapping taunting bitches in furs, etc.) is countermanded by the gamin's own sadism.
-When a cop beats a drunk who was harassing her to a pulp, she just stands there and laughs!
+When a cop ruthlessly beats a drunk who was harassing her, she just stands there and laughs!
 How refereshing, to say the least.
 She'd be right at home running with the Grande boys in TOUCH OF EVIL.

-The score is great with George Antheil's weird orchestral booziness and the Yma Sumac-style upper register wordless eerie whooping of a theremin welded to Marni Nixon.
+The score is great too, with George Antheil's weird orchestral booziness and the wordless eerie whooping of a theremin welded to Marni Nixon's soaring vocals.
 When our lesbian gamin outlaw hides out from the cops in a dingy basement jazz club, she ends up literally throwing on a cocktail dress and singing with gone-daddy jazz combo Shorty Rogers and His Giants, until her paranoia gets too deep.
-It's pure Wood to watch her continually open her mouth and then quickly close it while on stage, trying to lip sync to Marni Nixon's wordless vocal noises and stopping when she realizes Nixon's voice isn't coming where she thought it was.
+It's pure Woodsy heaven to watch her continually open her mouth and then quickly close it while on stage, trying to lip sync to Marni Nixon's wordless vocal noises and stopping when she realizes Nixon's voice isn't coming where she thought it was.
 Meanwhile sleazy dudes grope drunken party girls and lonely old guys with five o clock shadow drink up and look sad and repulsive for the camera.
-Shorty Rogers and his Giants take up half the basement-- I mean dig, daddio -it's a real basement; the drummer bugs his eyes and makes goofy faces.
-The cops shove a dead man's head through the basement window bars, so he can dig the sounds.
+Shorty Rogers and his Giants take up half the basement-- I mean dig, daddio -it's a real basement; the drummer bugs his eyes and makes goofy faces; the cops shove a dead man's head through the basement window bars, so he can dig the sounds.
 Everybody's happy and a creepy classic is born... or is it?
 Do you fear the demon with... the daughter of horror?